 “12 to 15 percent with my tips,” he replied.

-That’s when I knew he was an idiot.
+That’s when I knew he was one of two things:

-Many people who did not have significant amounts of money invested during 2008 have only known the past 10 years of fantastic stock market returns.
-When you pay down debt, you get a guaranteed return which is one of the benefits of paying student loans off debt early.
+Many people who did not have significant amounts of money invested during 2008 have only known the past decade of fantastic stock market returns.
+When you pay down debt, you get a guaranteed return, which is one of the benefits of paying student loans off debt early.

 We’ll apply these two rules so you can be confident the next time you mail a check to your loan servicer for more than your minimum payment.